Is it really about time Filipinos had a national ID system?

 In addition, the FilSys will be equipped with a smart chip containing the person’s biometrics, iris scan, facial image, and other recognizable features.

 Using the national ID, cardholders will be able to access other government-issued numbers such as passport, SSS, Pag-IBIG, voter’s ID, Philhealth, and TIN.

-According to committee chairperson Sol Aragones, the national ID aims to streamline the information of each citizen, which will be useful most especially in transaction with different government agencies.
+According to committee chairperson Sol Aragones, the national ID aims to streamline the information of each citizen.

 In addition, Aragones assured the public that only the PSA will have access to the information, allaying the fears that there will be security and privacy issues that will arise once it takes full effect.

 While the PSA is the only agency allowed to store the information in the FilSys, the bill stipulates that the data can be disclosed under the following conditions: